REF NO : B77070

 Henry Dasson

-With a workshop established in Paris at 106 rue Vieille-du-Temple, he specialised predominantly in the production of Louis XIV, XV and XVI style furniture using the very finest gilt-bronze mounts.
+It was said that Dasson was a modern master and more than the equal of Boulle, Caffieri, Risener and Gouthière.
+Dasson advertised as a ‘sculpteur et bronzier’ making ‘meubles d’art’.
+With a workshop at 106 rue Vieille-du-Temple, Dasson specialised predominantly in the production of Louis XIV, XV and XVI style furniture using the very finest gilt-bronze mounts.

-At the 1878 and 1889 Paris Expositions Universelles Dasson exhibited a number of pieces in the Louis XV and XVI styles, as well as pieces of his own modified eighteenth-century design.
-The exhibits in 1878 included a table entirely in gilt-bronze, purchased by Lord Dudley.
-His copy of the celebrated Bureau du Roi sold at the same exhibition to Lady Ashburton.
+Dasson cemented his reputation at the 1878 Paris Exposition Universelle where he exhibited a number of pieces in the Louis XV and XVI styles, as well as pieces of his own modified eighteenth-century design, such as the ‘Table des Quatre Saisons’, which was purchased by Lord Dudley.
+His copy of the celebrated Bureau du Roi sold at the same exhibition sold to Lady Ashburton for 90,000 francs.
+Dasson went on to exhibit in all the major exhibitions including Paris in 1889 and Moscow in 1891.
+He was awarded the Légion d’Honneur in 1882 and made an officer in 1889.

 Bibliography: